robert-mcdermott/memoryleaker/README.md

 ```
 ./memoryleaker [-d <leak delay in ms; deafaults to 100>]

-  -d int    Optional: delay is ms to adjust the leak rate; default is 100 (default 100)
+  -d int    Optional: delay in ms to adjust the leak rate; default is 100 (default 100)

   -h        print usage information
 ```